Fort Lauderdale

 Potential for Failed Transactions

 The complexities and uncertainties surrounding short sales can increase the likelihood of failed transactions.
-Even after investing time and effort, buyers may find that their offer is ultimately rejected by the lender or that the transaction falls through due to unforeseen issues.
+If you have your heart set on buying a short-sale property, you may end up disappointed.
+After investing time and effort, some buyers may find that their offer is ultimately rejected by the lender or that the transaction falls through due to unforeseen issues.

 Limited Negotiating Power